Emergence of Apparent Horizon in Gravitational Collapse: Introduction

 Theorem \ref{thm1.3} also answers a natural question in general relativity: \textit{to form a trapped surface, what is the least size of initial data?} Let $a$ be a large universal constant.
 In \cite{AL} we have constructed smooth characteristic initial data, for metric the $H^{\f32}$ norm of which is of size $\at$. \footnote{By definition $\chih$ is essentially $\partial_{\ub}g$ and it is of size $\at/|u|$.
 By dimensional analysis $\partial_{\ub}$ is of size $\d^{-1}$ and $\partial^{\f12}_{\ub}\thicksim\d^{-\f12}$, we have

 Since trivial initial data are prescribed along $\Hb_0$, the characteristic initial data are then of the following sizes: } And these initial data lead to trapped surface formation in future. \\

-The trapped surface formed in \cite{Chr:book} is of radius 1, while in \cite{AL} it is of radius $\delta a$.
+{ With the same $\d$ (length of short-pulse regions in \cite{Chr:book} and \cite{AL}), the energy input in \cite{AL} is much smaller and we expect to form a much smaller trapped surface.} The trapped surface formed in \cite{Chr:book} is of radius 1, while in \cite{AL} it is of radius $\delta a$.
 Hence, an additional difficulty arising for \cite{AL} is to control the behavior of solutions to EVEs in the region close to the vertex: $u=1$ and $\ub=0$.

 Instead of decaying, all the geometric quantities grow.
 In \cite{AL}, we introduce weighted estimates (as to study the decay rates) to carefully track and derive these growth rates. \\